-Bend Urban Area Reserve: To define lands outside of Bend's Urban Growth Boundary that were under the jurisdiction of the Bend Area General Plan.
-These areas were removed in September 2016 through the 2016 amendment to the Bend Urban Growth Boundary.
-These areas are now under the jurisdiction of the County's Comprehensive Plan.
+Bend Urban Area Reserve: To define lands outside of Bend's Urban Growth Boundary but within its General Plan area that are expected to be brought into the Urban Growth Boundary.

 Redmond Urban Reserve Area: To define Redmond's additional 30-year growth boundary for lands expected to be brought into the Urban Growth Boundary.